austinrr/jmeter-twitter-demo/README.md

 ### Notes
 This API test is admittedly fairly simple, but it does execute some positive and negative cases.
 The real challange here was getting OAuth to work.
 Currently this example used a bearer key I generted using a fresh twitter account connected to dev.twitter.com application portal.
 Initailly I tried using OAuth 1.1a but I ran into some problems with the JMeter plugin and the signpost JAR, so Oauth 2.0 turned out to be much simpler.
 I would like to also point out that JMeter can be run headless and generate a variely of reports.
 It's also possible to run distributed.
 The main drawback is that the open source natures results in some instability and a reliance on plugins for some functionality.

+--P.S.
+I will be invalidating my twitter bearer token in a few days since this is public--